hausdorff/pyli/README.md

-pyle is a lexer for Python that I wrote from scratch.
-You can run it with:
+pyli is a ~~lexer~~ compiler for Python 3.
+Currently you can put Python 3 source into it and it will output a lispy AST:

+    cat stuff.py | make pyli

+Or more verbosely:

     cabal configure
     cabal build
-    ./dist/build/pick-lex/pick-lex < $STUFF

-You can test the lexer on real python files, or you can pump the files in `tests/test_lexer/`.
-The files with the suffix `.txt` are the raw files, while the files with the suffix `.txt.res` are the target results.
+    cat stuff.py | ./dist/build/pyli/pyli

+The lexer is both built directly into the `pyli` compiler, and compiled as a separate binary just for funsies.
+You can run it as:

+    cat stuff.py | make pyle

+Or more verbosely:

+    cabal configure
+    cabal build
+    cat stuff.py | ./dist/build/pyle/pyle

-pyle is pretty bare-bones.
+`pyli` is pretty bare-bones.
 We do not currently support:

   * unicode (I know, I know)
   * bytestrings